m1ky91/RateCalculation/README.md

 #### Running tests

-With a coverage over 90% tests have been produced following the process of TDD.
-Files market.csv, market.txt and marketFull.csv used for the sake of tests.
+With a coverage over 90%, tests have been produced following the process of TDD.
+Files market.csv, market.txt and marketFull.csv have been used for the sake of tests.

 To run unit tests only: